Professional Certificate in Construction

 - Gain hands-on experience in the fundamentals of masonry and wood framing

-- Understand how to ensure workplace safety through the OSHA elective
+- Understand how to ensure workplace safety through the optional OSHA training course

 - Plan Reading – Students learn the fundamentals of plan reading, including symbols, dimension and structural details with emphasis on architectural, structural and site plans for building construction projects.